alex-tan/loadable/README.md

     subscriptions model =
         Sub.none

-    -- This is what sets a Loadable element apart from a normal Browser.element.
-You can join -- however many Tasks you want together to return your starting (Model, Msg) when the page loads.
+    -- This is what sets a Loadable element apart from a -- normal Browser.element.
+You can joinhowever many -- Tasks you want together to return your starting -- (Model, Msg) when the page loads.
+In the
-    -- In the meantime, the `loadingView` you specify will display info to the user that the page is loading -- and if anything fails, your `errorView` can be used to display an error message to the user. load : Flags -> Task Http.Error ( Model, Cmd Msg ) load flags =
+    -- meantime, the `loadingView` you specify will
+    -- display info to the user that the page is loading -- and if anything fails, your `errorView` can be -- used to display an error message to the user. load : Flags -> Task Http.Error ( Model, Cmd Msg ) load flags =
         let